aaronbae/aaronbae.com/README.md

 5. Google Domains
 6. NameCheap for the SSL Certificate

-Here are the Tech Stack:
+Here is the Tech Stack specifics:
 1. NodeJS
 2. React and Redux
 3. HTML, JavaScript, and SCSS